How to Get Your Website Traffic to Convert

 - Use phrases as "while stocks last" or "limited stock left" to elicit action

-- During the checkout process, if you offer discount codes, make sure the option to include one of those is visible
+- If you sell online, during the checkout process, if you offer discount codes, make sure the option to include one of those is visible

 - Use high quality images only